lean-delivery/ansible-role-minio/README.md

 This role:
   - installs Minio server on Ubuntu, Centos7, RHEL7
-  - enables minio service to systemd
+  - enables Minio service to systemd

 Requirements
 ------------